makersacademy/rps-challenge/README.md

 - the marketeer will be presented the choices (rock, paper and scissors)
 - the marketeer can choose one option
 - the game will choose a random option
-- a winner will be declared
+- a winner will be declared :trophy: